Yud/simple_sign_in/README.md

     $ bundle

-## Usage

-### Defining Login & Password

-simple_sign_in uses two [config vars](https://devcenter.heroku.com/articles/config-vars): ENV['SIMPLE_SIGN_IN_LOGIN'] and ENV['SIMPLE_SIGN_IN_PASSWORD'].
+Next we'll need to define the login & password that will be used by simple_sign_in.
+This can be accomplished by setting two [config vars](https://devcenter.heroku.com/articles/config-vars): ENV['SIMPLE_SIGN_IN_LOGIN'] and ENV['SIMPLE_SIGN_IN_PASSWORD'].

 If you're using os x you can add the following to ~/.profile file:

     export SIMPLE_SIGN_IN_LOGIN=admin
     export SIMPLE_SIGN_IN_LOGIN=password

-Now you can login using the login to your app using the login 'admin' and the password 'password'.
+Then start your server and log into the app using 'admin' and 'password'.

+**Note that simple_sign_in will raise an error if these two variables have not been defined.**

+## Usage

+### Sign Out Link

+If you need to add a sign out link, you can use the following:

+    <%= link_to "Sign Out", 'simple_sign_in/signout', method: 'delete' if simple_sign_in_user_logged_in? %>

 ### Skipping Authentication

-If you want skip authentcation in a specific controller, use the
+If you want skip authentcation in a specific controller, just skip the simple_sign_in_authentication action:
-skip_before_action:

     class PublicController < ApplicationController
        skip_before_action :simple_sign_in_authentication

        def index
        end
     end

 ### Defining Environments

-By default, simple_sign_in will is turned on automaticlly in all the three major environments (test, development and production).
-You can override these deaults by adding the following line to your Application
+By default simple_sign_in works automaticlly in all three major environments (test, development and production).
+You can override this behavior by changing the vlaue of @@simple_sign_in_envs, which aacepts an array containing the names of the environments where simple_sign_in should be enabled.

-controller:
+For example, if you want simple_sign_in to work only in test and production, add the following line to application controller:

     @@simple_sign_in_envs ||= [:test, :production]

-The @@simple_sign_in_envs variable excepts an array containing the names of the environments where it simple_sign_in should be enabled.

-**You may need to restart your app for the new changes to take effect.**
+**You may need to restart your app for the new settings to take effect.**